Comanchero Motorcycle Club: Other chapters

+was operating as an organised crime group involved in money laundering, drug importation and distribution, and a "Commission" scheme to fund military-style training for some of its members.
+The New Zealand Herald also reported that a former US Marine had trained Comanchero members in combat drills and military tactics as part of a "ghost team."

 Infighting

 On 5 September 2012, Comanchero member Faalau Pisu was murdered, being shot in the head outside the Serbian National Defence Council at Canley Vale, New South Wales whilst attending a wedding.
 A 25-year-old gang member and a 27-year-old associate of the club were also shot and injured.
 NSW Police allege that an internal rift within the Comancheros was behind recent shootings involving Comanchero members.

 It was later revealed by authorities and media that the Comancheros were at conflict with the Rock Machine Motorcycle Club, who had been partially responsible for the infighting.
 Members of Rock Machine chapters in New South Wales had reported links to a Serbian organized crime group and used that influence to patch over members of the Comanchero Motorcycle Club in mid 2012, causing tension with existing Sydney Comancheros.
 One of those Rock Machine members to patch over, Faalau Pisu, would be shot dead at a wedding in south-west Sydney on November 5.
 Two days later, the Rock Machine Sydney chapter retaliated against the Comancheros for the murder of Pisu.
 Comancheros member, John Devine, was shot six times at a construction site in Rhodes.
 Devine was the cousin of Comancheros leader, Mark Buddle.
 Australian authorities also reported tensions between the Rock Machine chapter in Maroubra and the Comancheros in Milperra.
 The situation would resolve itself, with Mark Buddle, being forced to flee Australia due to a litany of charges against him for unrelated matters.